 Be sure to properly inflate your ball according to the manufacturer's specific instructions.
 Most guides will have instructions on how to do so, some even coming with a flexible tape measure so you can get it just right.

 If you find using a stability ball benefits your lower body, but your arms and neck are still feeling sore because your desk is the wrong height, you can alter the diameter and inflation somewhat.
-The best ball chair for your desk at home may not be the best ball chair for office use.
+The best ball chair for your desk at the office may not be the best ball chair for home use.

 If you do find your upper body is suffering, you may find that the best ball chair for office use is one specially designed with a supportive back and armrests.